Learn about the stars with these FUN marshmallow constellations for kids!

-Inevitably, the kids will ask us: "How many stars are in the sky?" or "Why do the stars shine at night?" plus a million other variations of those impossible-to-answer questions.
+Inevitably, kids will ask: "How many stars are in the sky?" or "Why do the stars shine at night?" plus a million other variations of those impossible-to-answer questions.

 It's all part of the scientific inquiry process -- being intrigued enough to ask the questions and then heading off to find the answers!

 Introduce your kids to the idea of astronomy by reading a book or two from our reading list and then construct some fun marshmallow constellations for each of your favorite star groups!
-We've included affiliate links for all of the books and items so you can easily find more information on each one.
+We've included affiliate links for all of the books and items we used so you can easily find more information on each one.

-Top it off with an evening walk to see if you can spot any of cellestial animals that you read about in the story.
+Top it off with an evening walk to see if you can spot any of the cellestial animals or objects that you read about in the story!

 Our Stars is a great book that introduces the stars to younger children.
 The simple words and bright illustrations encourage kids to look up and give more attention to the night sky.
 Great for preschoolers.